 - Reviewing the student's current IEP to determine the degree of mastery of annual goals.
-If this is a conference to determine the student's eligibility for an IEP, compiling data and anecdotal records, samples of student work, and other information relevant to determine the student's potential for learning, rate of learning, and need for specialized instruction, related services, and/or accommodations; - Assessing current achievement levels and progress toward achieving Illinois Common Core Standards and IEP goals; - Compiling qualitative and quantitative data and other information about the student's educational needs in general and in relationship to the general education curriculum; - Compiling qualitative and quantitative data and other information about special factors that may impede the student's learning; - Identifying the student's strengths, talents, hobbies, and other interests; - Compiling qualitative and quantitative data on the student's attendance and class participation; - Compiling qualitative and quantitative data on levels of English language proficiency if the student is an English Learner, in collaboration with the bilingual specialist1; - Compiling qualitative and quantitative data on home language proficiency if the student is an English Learner (EL) who is receiving bilingual services, in collaboration with the bilingual specialist; - If applicable, compiling qualitative and quantitative data regarding the need for paraprofessional support and/or ESY services; - At least three school days prior to the IEP meeting, providing the parent/guardian with a draft of the proposed General Considerations (IEP Section 7), Areas of Need (IEP Section 9), Accommodations/Modifications (IEP Section 10), Specialized Instruction (IEP Section 11), Grades (IEP Section 13) and, as required, the Transition Plan (IEP Section 8) to support parents'/guardians' meaningful participation in IEP development; - Conferring as needed with general educators, bilingual specialists, and other special education providers (e.g., teachers, SECAs, RSPs), and parents/guardians; - Developing brief written summary reports or notes of the student's needs or performance that will be shared at the meeting; and - Completing draft evaluation reports at least three school days prior to the FIE meeting.
+If this is a conference to determine the student's eligibility for an IEP, compiling data and anecdotal records, samples of student work, and other information relevant to determine the student's potential for learning, rate of learning, and need for specialized instruction, related services, and/or accommodations: - Assessing current achievement levels and progress toward achieving Illinois Common Core Standards and IEP goals; - Compiling qualitative and quantitative data and other information about the student's educational needs in general and in relationship to the general education curriculum; - Compiling qualitative and quantitative data and other information about special factors that may impede the student's learning; - Identifying the student's strengths, talents, hobbies, and other interests; - Compiling qualitative and quantitative data on the student's attendance and class participation; - Compiling qualitative and quantitative data on levels of English language proficiency if the student is an English Learner, in collaboration with the bilingual specialist1; - Compiling qualitative and quantitative data on home language proficiency if the student is an English Learner (EL) who is receiving bilingual services, in collaboration with the bilingual specialist; - If applicable, compiling qualitative and quantitative data regarding the need for paraprofessional support and/or ESY services; - Completing draft evaluation reports at least three school days prior to the FIE meeting; - At least three school days prior to the IEP meeting, completing a draft of the proposed General Considerations (IEP Section 7), Areas of Need (IEP Section 9), Accommodations/Modifications (IEP Section 10), Specialized Instruction (IEP Section 11), Grades (IEP Section 13) and, as required, the Transition Plan (IEP Section 8) to support parents/guardians' meaningful participation in IEP development: - Conferring as needed with general educators, bilingual specialists, and other special education providers (e.g., teachers, SECAs, RSPs), and parents/guardians; and - Developing brief written summary reports or notes of the student's needs or performance that will be shared at the meeting.